Skip to content

 Bioswales & Rain Gardens

 Landscaped drainage channels that capture and filter stormwater runoff.
-Reduce flood risk while recharging groundwater and supporting vegetation.
+They reduce flood risk while supporting vegetation and groundwater recharge.

 Flood mitigationWater filtrationGroundwater recharge